agajareiitr/Data-MIning-Tourism-Indusustry/README.md

 # Data-MIning-Tourism-Indusustry
-To examine and build models using ssentiment analysis of online hotels reviews specially mining contents from non-local,non-regional Domestic Tourist
+To examine and build models using sentiment analysis of online hotels reviews specially mining contents from non-local,non-regional Domestic Tourist